Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-Note that the $\alpha$-vacuum is the maximally entangled state of Fock space $\cH_{b}$ and $\cH_{c}$ created by the oscillator $b$ and $c$, respectively.
-The usual maximally entangled state obtained by Bogoliubov transformation do not need the non-trivial normalization constant $\cN$, {\it i.e.}, $\cN=1$.
-However the non-trivial normalization constant is necessary for the symplectic fermion because the Bogoliubov transformation in our case is not a unitary one but similarity one.
+Note that the $\alpha$-vacuum is the maximally entangled state of the Fock spaces $\cH_{b}$ and $\cH_{c}$ created by the oscillators $b$ and $c$, respectively.
+The usual maximally entangled states obtained by Bogoliubov transformations do not need the non-trivial normalization constant $\cN$, {\it i.e.}, $\cN=1$.
+However, the non-trivial normalization constant is necessary for the symplectic fermion because the Bogoliubov transformation in our case is not a unitary but similarity one.
 By tracing out the $\cH_c$, the reduced density matrix $\rho_b$ of the pure state $|\alpha\rrangle$ reads

-If we choose a specific values of $\alpha_n= e^{-{\beta| n | \over 2}}$, the reduced density matrix is identical to the thermal density matrix of the fermi oscillator $b$ with temperature $\beta^{-1}$, and the $\alpha$-vacuum corresponds to the thermofield dynamics state~\cite{Takahashi:1996zn}.
+If we choose a specific value of $\alpha_n= e^{-{\beta| n | \over 2}}$, the reduced density matrix is identical to the thermal density matrix of the fermi oscillator $b$ with temperature $\beta^{-1}$, and the $\alpha$-vacuum corresponds to the thermofield dynamics state~\cite{Takahashi:1996zn}.

-We now evaluate the two point function of the primary operator with respect to the $\alpha$-vacuum.
+We now evaluate the two-point function of the primary operator with respect to the $\alpha$-vacuum.
 We find that

-If all $\alpha_n$ are set to the same value $\alpha$, the two point function is independent of $\alpha$ and it reproduce the two point function~\eqref{eq: two pt ftn} with respect to the vacuum state.
-On the other hands one can also evaluate the two point function with the naive norm without $\cJ$ insertion which is not consistent with the path integral formulation and leads to the negative norm states.
-With the naive norm, we have ordinary Hermitian adjoint, and the ket state of $\alpha$-vacuum does not need the non-trivial normalization constant $\cN$ as usual.
+If all $\alpha_n$ are set to the same value $\alpha$, the two-point function is independent of $\alpha$ and it reproduces the two-point function~\eqref{eq: two pt ftn} with respect to the vacuum state.
+On the other hand, one can also evaluate the two-point function with the naive norm without $\cJ$ insertion which is not consistent with the path integral formulation and leads to negative norm states.
+With the naive norm, we have the ordinary Hermitian adjoint, and the ket state of $\alpha$-vacuum does not need the non-trivial normalization constant $\cN$ as usual.
 Using the $\alpha$-vacuum~\eqref{eq: alpha vacuum} with $\cN=1$, we obtain

 This result with naive norm contains the power series in $zw$ in addition to that in $z/w$.
 This implies that the correlation function could diverge at $z=1/w$ as well as $z=w$.
 To see this divergence explicitly, we set all $\alpha_n$ parameters to be the same value $\alpha$, and we obtain